jasmineiris/cs177_Iro/README.md

 ### Screen by screen specification

-“Let’s play!
-Iro” software will consist of home screen, 2 instructional pages, game mode and result screen
+“Iro” software will consist of home screen, 2 instructional pages, game mode and result screen

 #### Home screen
 After launching this software splash/intro screen will appear with ENTER button, which will lead  to instructional pages.
 This page is interactive, user will be able to play or move around the circles.